wizioo/wp-catalogue/readme.txt

 *	[Click here](http://demo.enigmaweb.com.au/wp-catalogue/) for out-of-the-box demo
 *	[Click here](http://www.freewheelbicyclestore.com.au/bicycles-accessories/) for an example of a fully styled implementation

+= Translation =
+WP Catalogue has been translated into the following languages:
+* English
+* French

+Would you like to help translate the plugin into more languages?
+It's very easy - you don't have to know any code.
+Please [contact Maeve](http://www.enigmaweb.com.au/contact/)

 == Installation ==

 1. Upload the `wp-catalogue` folder to the `/wp-content/plugins/` directory